skienzmatishun/rippreport/content/p/new-years-2026/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Festive graphic with fireworks and gold confetti framing an outline of Mississippi labeled OF DIXIE, featuring a red heart and flag.
 Below reads NEW YEA...
+summary: The Fairhope City Council and local political syndicates like 68Ventures spent the past year ignoring citizens and covering up systemic conflicts of interest.
+  Podcast disclosures and public records lay bare the backroom alliances, ethics complaints, and shadow dealings that defined 2025.
+Join our year-end reckoning to wipe away the corrupt status quo and start the new year with unfiltered truth.
 ---
 Today we are joined by Podcaster/Activist Whitney Scapecci and Professor/Economist/Political Figure Dr. John Sophocleus to discuss the Year that was 2025.